jsten07/countYourBirds/README.md

 - video/ screenshot gets classifed by tensorflow
 - python API for using mattermost
 - set up the raspberry pi at the balcony to produce first videos (using motion)
+- send an email or mattermost message if there was a bird recognition